Stability, bounded generation and strong boundedness: Bounded generation by conjugates of root elements in Chevalley groups

-The paper \cite{gvozdevsky2023width} only contains a special version of this fact in case of $\Phi=A_2$, but the proof works in general.
-This allows to deduce from bounded generation by root elements for Chevalley groups over $\tilde{R}$ bounded generation by conjugates of root elements for the corresponding congruence subgroup $C(\Phi,I).$ However, the method described by Lemma~\ref{bounded_gen_double_implies_conj_gen} does not behave well with respect to conjugates of root elements in $G(\Phi,\tilde{R})$ and does not produce the required asymptotics of $\|\bar{E}(\Phi,I)\|_{Z(I,\Phi)}$ to prove Theorem~\ref{main_thm2_technical}.
+The paper \cite{gvozdevsky2023width} only contains a special version of this fact for $\Phi=A_2$, but the proof works in general, once one has checked that $\tilde{A}:=(A,1)$ is an element of $E(\Phi,\tilde{R})$ for any $A\in\bar{E}(\Phi,I)$ and $1$ the neutral element of $G(\Phi,R)$.
+We leave checking this as an exercise for the reader.
+Lemma~\ref{bounded_gen_double_implies_conj_gen} allows to deduce from bounded generation by root elements for Chevalley groups over $\tilde{R}$, bounded generation by conjugates of root elements for the corresponding congruence subgroup $\bar{E}(\Phi,I).$ However, the method described by Lemma~\ref{bounded_gen_double_implies_conj_gen} does not behave well with respect to conjugates of root elements in $G(\Phi,\tilde{R})$ and as a consequence does not produce the required asymptotics of $\|\bar{E}(\Phi,I)\|_{Z(I,\Phi)}$ to prove Theorem~\ref{main_thm2_technical}.
 Thus the proof of Theorem~\ref{main_thm2_technical} has two main parts for $\Phi\in\{A_{n\geq 2},C_{n\geq 2}\}$: First, the bounded generation result for $G(A_2,\tilde{R})$ and $G(C_2,\tilde{R})$ itself:

 \begin{proposition} Let $K$ be a global field and $S$ a non-empty set of valuations of $K$ containing all archimedean valuations of $K$.
-Then consider the ring of S-algebraic integers $R:=\mathscr{O}_K^{(S)}$.
-Let $I$ be an ideal in $R$ and $\tilde{R}$ the corresponding double and set $\Delta=\Delta(K)$ as in Theorem~\ref{main_thm2_technical}.
-Assume further, if $K$ is a number field that $K$ has a real embedding or $I$ is coprime to the number $m(K)$ of roots of unity of $K$, when considering $m(K)$ as an element of $R.$ Then each element of the group $G(A_2,\tilde{R})$ is a product of $68\Delta+11$ many root elements and each element of $G(C_2,\tilde{R})$ is a product of $180\Delta+25$ many root elements. \end{proposition}
+Then consider the ring of S-algebraic integers $R:=\mathscr{O}_K^S$.
+Assume further, if $K$ is a number field that $K$ has a real embedding or $I$ is coprime to the number $m(K)$ of roots of unity of $K$, when considering $m(K)$ as an element of $R.$ Let $I$ be an ideal in $R$ and $\tilde{R}$ the corresponding double and set $\Delta=\Delta(K)$ as in Theorem~\ref{main_thm2_technical}.
+Then each element of the group $G(A_2,\tilde{R})$ is a product of $68\Delta+11$ many root elements and each element of $G(C_2,\tilde{R})$ is a product of $180\Delta+26$ many root elements. \end{proposition}

 Second and more interestingly, one needs an effective K-theoretic stability argument contained in the following proposition